Jonny Shipes

 Jonny Shipes is an American record executive.
 Credited with discovering Nipsey Hussle, Joey Bada$$, Sean Kingston, Big K.R.I.T., Smoke DZA, and Druski, he is the founder and CEO of GoodTalk, an independent record label and successor to Cinematic Music Group, a label he founded in 2007.

-Shipes is also the co-founder of Smoker's Club, a cannabis lifestyle brand and semi-annual music festival and tour, and a partner of a donut shop in the Hamptons.
+Shipes is also the co-founder of Smoker's Club, a cannabis lifestyle brand and semi-annual music festival and tour, and a partner in Babe's, a Finer Diner in the Hamptons.

 Early life and education

 Shipes was born and raised in New York City.
 He heard hip-hop and rap for the first time when he was six, while attending a summer basketball camp, and "fell in love with the genre from the start."
 His taste extended beyond hip hop and rap, and in addition to the Geto Boys, Run-DMC, the Beastie Boys, Tupac, Biggie Smalls, Jay Z, OutKast, Nas, Scarface, and Snoop Dogg, he grew up listening to Guns N' Roses, Dido, Portishead, and Bjork.

-Shipes was expelled from the high school he attended during his sophomore year and moved to East Hampton, where his mother, Linda Shapiro, then lived.
-A star basketball player, he graduated from East Hampton High in 1998, after attending basketball powerhouse The Frederick Gunn School in Washington, CT where he backed up the team's 2x All-New England point guard, Eric Hansen.
+Shipes was expelled from the high school he attended during his sophomore year and moved to East Hampton, where he lived with his mother, Linda Shapiro.
+A star basketball player, he graduated from East Hampton High in 1998, after attending basketball powerhouse The Frederick Gunn School in Washington, CT where he played shooting guard alongside the team's 2x All-New England point guard, Eric Hansen.
+Shapiro holds the Frederick Gunn School basketball record for three pointers made in a single game (13).